Does premature ejaculation impact your sex life? Are you shooting earlier than you'd like to?

 Slow and fast Kegels

-Making time in your schedule to practise Kegel exercises won't only make your pelvic floor muscles stronger but your sex life better!
+Making time in your schedule to practise Kegel exercises won't only make your pelvic floor muscles stronger but your sex life better.
 And once you know where your pelvic floor muscles are, you can start getting them into shape.

-But resist going too hard too fast!
 Yes, you want to strengthen your pelvic floor muscles, but just like when you work out at the gym, you need to switch it up for the best results.
 The two different types of Kegel exercises are slow Kegels and fast Kegels.

-Slow Kegel Exercises
+Slow Kegel exercises

 Slow Kegel exercises aim to contract and release your pelvic floor muscles slowly and intentionally.

 4. As with all types of exercise, listening to your body is essential.
-Over time your pelvic floor muscles will become stronger, and you'll be able to increase the amount of time you hold the contraction for longer than a count of five.
+Over time your pelvic floor muscles will become stronger, and you'll be able to increase the amount of time you hold the contraction for longer than a count of 5.
 Challenge yourself for a count of 10 slow Kegels, then 15 and 20 slow Kegels.

-Fast Kegel Exercises
+Fast Kegel exercises

-1. Using the same technique as slow Kegel exercises, you'll contract your pelvic floor muscles, hold, then relax.
+Using the same technique as slow Kegel exercises, you'll contract your pelvic floor muscles, hold, and then relax.
+Unlike short Kegel exercises, you'll hold the contraction for 1 second, relax, and then contract again straight away.

-4. Over time, increase the number of fast Kegel exercises you do three times a day.
+When you aim to do 10 fast Kegel exercises after 10 slow Kegel exercises, your pelvic floor muscles will get a fabulous workout.
+Over time, increase the number of fast Kegel exercises you do 3 times a day.
 Start at 10 fast Kegels before progressing to 15 fast Kegels then 20 fast Kegels.

 When you perform them during sexual intimacy, you'll be able to delay the inevitable because you've trained your PC muscles to work.
-Getting close to firing, but your partner not ready yet?
-Simply perform five quick Kegels, and you'll be good to continue.

 Kegel exercises specifically for premature ejaculation